hanami/guides/content/v2.3/introduction/building-an-api.md

 For more details on actions, see the [Actions guide](/v2.3/actions/overview/).

-For now, let's adjust our home action to return our desired "Welcome to Bookshelf" message.
+Let's adjust our home action to return our "Welcome to Bookshelf" message.

 ```ruby
 # app/actions/home/show.rb